-The luxury of The Lambs Club in midtown Manhattan is captivating.
+The luxurious ambiance of The Lambs Club in midtown Manhattan is captivating for a first-time guest.
 The relatively modest entrance on West 44th hides the glamour within, an elegant space reminiscent of the city’s glory days with an interior of art deco sconces along wood-paneled walls, an illuminated four-seat bar manned by gentlemen in white suits, and a dining room of red leather guarded by an original painting of Lambs Club members – a star-studded roster from the beginning of stage and screen including everyone from Chaplin to Rodgers & Hammerstein.

-I was introduced to chefs Haugen and Zakarian, as well as the marvelous Lambs Club, earlier this fall as part of the Food Network New York City Wine and Food Festival, and was impressed by it all.
+I was introduced to chef Haugen, as well as the marvelous Lambs Club, earlier this fall as part of the Food Network New York City Wine and Food Festival, and was impressed by it all.
 An interview was certainly necessary.

 A: The restaurant is doing very well.
 We are fortunate to be centrally located in Manhattan.
 Our efforts were primarily during the storm and the couple of days after.
 We were determined to continue to feed the hotel guests and those who were in the area looking for a great meal; I think we accomplished this certainly.